Groupon shares drop as IPO lock-up ends

 However, Groupon Chief Executive Andrew Mason said in May that he and the company's other founders were planning to keep their shares in the company after the lock-up expired.

-Groupon shares were down 9.9 percent to $9.59 in afternoon trading on Friday.
+Groupon shares were down 9.9 percent to $9.59 (6.24 pounds) in afternoon trading on Friday.
 The stock has lost more than half its value since it debuted at $20 last year.

 (Reporting By Alistair Barr; Editing by Tim Dobbyn)